Confidential Invoice Discounting: How It Protects UK Customer Relationships

 How confidential invoice discounting works

 You raise invoices to your business customers as normal and continue to collect payment from them directly using your own accounts team.
 Simultaneously, you upload those invoices (or the provider integrates directly with your accounting software) to the discounting facility.
-The provider advances up to 90 percent of the invoice value to a separate funding account within 24 hours.
+The provider advances up to 90% of the invoice value to a separate funding account within 24 hours.
 When your customer pays your bank account at the end of their payment terms, you transfer the collected amount to the provider, who releases the retained balance minus their fee.

 Your customers never know the facility exists.
 All payment communications, reminders, and collections come from you and your team, using your company name and contact details.
 The provider operates entirely in the background.
 This is the defining characteristic of a confidential or undisclosed facility.